 Not sure if The Hanover is right for you?
-Consider these alternatives

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: